 I work with a PI and members of her or his research team to pull together the components of a grant, writing new text from primary sources where necessary (as for Background and Significance), refining graphics, imposing a consistent style, compressing to heed page limits, and otherwise helping the applicant to produce the most professional submission package possible.

 With my advanced technical education and broad interests in science, technology, and medicine, I am capable of working closely with a wide range corporations and individuals in the production of provisional and utility patents meeting the strictest standards of clarity, economy, and coverage.
 I can either edit and rewrite rough drafts, or produce de novo text and graphics from descriptions provided by the inventor in one-on-one conversations.
-Review of the final text by a patent-law specialist is always recommended.
+Drafting of claims and full review of the whole text by a patent agent or attorney is always recommended.

 First, I receive an article, essay, chapter, book section, or entire book from the client in electronic form.
 I consult with the client to find out what their goals are, what they feel is working, what they feel isn't working—what they have, what they want, and what they need.